-I’ve never quite understood how my liberal friends can laugh at those who claim there is a vast conspiracy of scientists who say there is climate change while at the same time embracing their own conspiracy theories about vaccines or cancer cures.
+I’ve never quite understood how my liberal friends can laugh at those who claim there is a vast conspiracy of scientists who are lying about climate change while at the same time embracing their own conspiracy theories about vaccines or cancer cures.

 Seriously?
 I mean, I don’t trust the pharmaceutical industry either, but to hold that they are all conspiring to prevent a cure for cancer because it’s more profitable to treat patients than cure them?
 You honestly and sincerely believe that?